ecmwf/anemoi-docs/docs/contributing/guidelines.rst

 .. note::

-   Code should not be merged into any Anemoi packages without the appropriate label.
+   Code must not be merged into any Anemoi packages without the appropriate label.

 Labelling Issues